EMLGaming/AlexaMeetsHue/README.md

 ## Changes I would make if I was going to publish

 * Get the alexa app approved by amazon.
 This eleminates the process of you having to create the alexa app and manually add the json file.<br>
-* Add more samples to make the process if calling the functions more natural.
+* Add more utterences to make the process if calling the functions more natural.
 I would use beta testers to get all the samples since I don't know what users mights want to say to trigger all the functions. <br>
 * Extensivly test this app on stability <br>
 * Create a webserver to automate the process of getting the access token and automaticly use it in your application. <br>
 * Get the refresh token to work, after 7 days your access token will expire and thus break the application.
 I wasn't able to implement the refresh token refreshing the access token after 7 days due to a mistake phillips made implementing the digest authentication.
 I am able to get the refresh and access token to work when I downgrade to basic authentication but then I put the user data at risk so I have decided to not do that. <br>